DigitalBox98/nifskope/README.md

 ```
 git clone --recursive git://github.com/<YOUR_USERNAME>/nifskope.git
 ```
-Important : once the project is compiled, put the nif.xml and kfm.xml files into your app directory
+Important : once the project is compiled, put the nif.xml and kfm.xml files into your app directory (in /Contents/MacOS/)

 ### Miscellaneous